HNDRX23/HNDRX23/README.md

 ## Hi there 👋

-I’m **Christian Marin**, a Computer Science graduate and aspiring software engineer with a strong interest in **systems, backend development, and emerging technologies**.
+I’m **Christian Marin**, a Computer Science student and aspiring software engineer with a strong interest in **systems, backend development, and emerging technologies**.

 ### 👨‍💻 About me
 - 🎓 Computer Science B.S.